 We work to achieve realistic and viable section 106 and affordable housing contributions.
-This is not always about getting to zero, although in many cases the result is that a development becomes unviable if forced to comply with requested contributions.
+This is not always about getting to zero, although in many cases the result is that a property development becomes unviable if forced to comply with requested contributions.
 Local Authority planning policies are often written to appear inflexible, but the reality is that they are all subject to viability constraints.
 Therefore, our job is to illustrate those limits, and demonstrate the maximum viable delivery of contributions - which is often somewhere between nothing, and the full request from the LPA.

 Using industry standard specialist toolkits such as HCEAT, GLA Toolkit, and Argus Development Appraisals, we create comprehensive reports in a format widely understood and accepted by local planning authorities.

 Our viability experts have been working with developers, planners and architects for over twenty years, and in that time, we have written thousands of viability appraisals – saving an average of £100,000 per client.
 All of our reports are tailored to your specific development conditions, and the relevant policies from the local planning authority, to ensure a robust view of your development’s economic viability.

 All local authorities will seek a certain number of contributions from proposed development.

 The viability report is a document that is more commonly asked for at the start of the planning process in order to justify lower contributions, and is required by many local authorities when determining consent.

 These reports are the result of an objective appraisal process, wherein the amount of value generated by a development is assessed after considering all relevant costs.
 Financial viability is generally defined by whether the development value exceeds the existing land value (EUV) plus a landowner premium.
 The planning obligations part comes in where these costs push the profit margin to a level where the development no longer provides an acceptable level of profit – usually 15-20%.